Rythe-Interactive/Rythe-Engine/CONTRIBUTING.md

 - you must create a pull request.
 - if your branch is a bugfix it must mention an issue.
 - to merge into a develop branch, you require the approval of one peer reviewer of that team.
+  - you can only merge from develop_<your_team> into develop
 - to merge into main you require the approval of a code-owner and the ci must pass (if applicable).
+  - you can only merge from develop into main
-- to merge into release you require the approval of a code-owner and the ci must pass on strict latest (if applicable).
+- to merge into release you require the approval of a code-owner and the ci must pass on strict latest (if applicable) and your commit must be signed!.
+  - you can only branch main into a release-branch
 - it must adhere to the code-style mentioned below.

 ## CODE style